jasonlau/Wordpress-User-Meta-Manager/readme.txt

 Fixed a bug which caused meta values containing apostrophes to not display correctly in the editor.

 = 1.5.7 =
 Fixed a bug which caused meta values to not display correctly in the editor.

+ = 2.0.0 =
+ This is a near complete overhaul with too many changes to list.

 == Upgrade Notice ==